 As you probably know, the US Army Ranger School is notoriously rigorous.
 What you may not realize, however, is that the Coffee Quality Institute Arabica Coffee Q Grader course is just as notorious in the world of coffee.

-To find out exactly how these two courses compare in terms of harshness, we sat down with David Pittman, the co-founder of Peach Coffee Roasters, to find out a little more about how he was able to tackle becoming an Army Ranger as well as a Q Grader.
+To find out exactly how these two courses compare in terms of difficulty we sat down with David Pittman, the co-founder of Peach Coffee Roasters, to find out a little more about how he was able to tackle becoming an Army Ranger as well as a Q Grader.
 We’ll also talk a little about what makes Peach Coffee Roasters the supplier of the best coffee beans in Atlanta.

 Q: Tell Us a Little About Your Journey So Far